-Key Stage 2
+Key Stage 1 Key Stage 2

-Pupils should be taught:
+Pupils should be taught: Pupils should be taught:

-- changes in Britain from the Stone Age to the Iron Age - the Roman Empire and its impact on Britain - Britain's settlement by Anglo-Saxons and Scots - the Viking and Anglo-Saxon struggle for the Kingdom of England to the time of Edward the Confessor - a local history study - a study of an aspect or theme in British history that extends pupils' chronological knowledge beyond 1066 - the achievements of the earliest civilizations - Ancient Greece a study of Greek life and achievements and their influence on the western world - a non-European society that provides contrasts with British history
+changes within living changes in Britain from the

+memory.
+Where Stone Age to the Iron Age

+appropriate, these should the Roman Empire and its

+be used to reveal aspects impact on Britain

+of change in national life Britain's settlement by

+2 Anglo-Saxons and Scots

+events beyond living the Viking and Anglo-Saxon

+memory that are significant struggle for the Kingdom of

+nationally or globally England to the time of

+Edward the Confessor

+a local history study

+the lives of significant a study of an aspect or

+individuals in the past who theme in British history

+have contributed to national that extends pupils'

+and international chronological knowledge

+achievements.
+Some should beyond 1066

+be used to compare aspects the achievements of the

+of life in different periods earliest civilizations

+Ancient Greece - a study of

+significant historical Greek life and

+events, people and places in achievements and their

+their own locality influence on the western

+world

+a non-European society that

+provides contrasts with

+British history